RJMetrics/magenerator/README.md

 # magenerator
-Generate sample Magento store data
+Generate sample Magento store data for use in our analytics demo

-Repo Owner: Ben Garvey
+Contact: Ben Garvey bgarvey@magento.com

-Owned by Magento
+License: OSL 3.0

 # Setup
 If you don't have node, npm, or coffeescript installed